This information applies to pages in the CSUN template system.Windows-press ALT + an access key. Macintosh-press CTRL + an access key.

 FACULTY POSITIONS (PART TIME LECTURER) - GENERAL

-Submit above materials by the appropriate deadlines to:
+Submit the above materials by the appropriate deadline (USPS or email) to:

 Chair, Department of Physics and Astronomy

 California State University Northridge

 18111 Nordhoff St.

 The Department will mail you statistical forms to be COMPLETED BY YOU AND RETURNED.
 Based on your

 qualifications, the Department will assign you to the POOL OF QUALIFIED APPLICANTS.
 A personal interview with the Department Chair is required prior to any appointment.
 If

 the Department needs your services, the Department will contact you BEFORE THE SEMESTER BEGINS.